 Things get messy.

-So now you’re keeping a half-dozen featureful codebases consistent, but at a high cost.
-Hiring more engineers makes for a non-zero improvement, but the exponential – or at least super-linear – nature of coordination overhead means the additional product velocity per new hire can get disturbingly low.
+Now you’re keeping a half-dozen featureful codebases consistent, but at a brutal cost.
+Hiring more engineers might help slightly, but the super-linear nature of coordination overhead means the additional product velocity per new hire can get disturbingly low.

 Slow and ineffective loses the race

-In the end, the best we can do is be thoughtful and watchful of these technologies and what problems they solve well.
-We watch them evolve, talk to people who are using them, and take in what teams share about their experiences – all with a pinch of salt.
+In the end, the best we can do is be mindful of what problems these technologies solve well.
+We watch them evolve, learn from people who are using them, and take in what teams share about their experiences – all with a pinch of salt.